-If the weather is good our dining experience takes place right on the shore around a warm beach fire.
-Handmade benches, built by a local craftsmen from trees harvested nearby, provide seating for up to 18 people and offer a comfortable way to relax and eat while enjoying those famous vibrant Gros Morne sunsets.
-If the weather is bad, we'll cram inside the fishing shed and share in the cooking duties by the glow of the kerosene lamps.
-The waters in front of our little red fishing shed are extremely productive and healthy, and are often frequented by tuna, whales, porpoises and more.
+Your dining experience takes place just steps from the shore in a warm welcoming atmosphere around a glowing wood fire.
+Handmade benches and tables built by a local craftsmen from trees harvested nearby, provide seating for up to 18 people and offer a comfortable way to relax and eat while enjoying those famous vibrant Gros Morne vistas.
+The waters in front of our shop are extremely productive and healthy, and are often frequented by tuna, whales, porpoises and more.

-After a busy day, our beach boil is great space to meet other visitors and discuss your trip.
+After a busy day exploring the park, our beach boil is great space to meet other visitors and discuss your trip.
 Learn from other guests about the best trails to hike and what locations are a must to check out.
 What better way to truly immerse oneself in an area's culture than with food.
 Food brings people together like nothing else, and sharing it with friends in the right environment makes for unforgettable memories.